-The scale starts with a Category 1, which ranges from 74 to 95 mph.
-A Category 5 storm has winds of 156 mph or stronger.
+The scale starts with a Category 1, which ranges from 74 to 95 mph (119 to 153 km/h).
+A Category 5 storm has winds of 156 mph (251 km/h) or stronger.
 An extrapolation of the scale suggests that if a Category 6 were created, it would be in the range of 176-196 mph.

-How much higher could hurricane winds blow?
+How much faster could hurricane winds blow?
 A hurricane gains strength by using warm water as fuel.
 With Earth's climate warming, oceans may grow warmer, too.
 And so, some scientists predict, hurricanes might become stronger.
+Particularly, researchers have found the strongest storms should become even more intense as the planet warms, Live Science previously reported.
+By the end of the 21st century, human-caused global warming will likely increase hurricane intensity, on average, by 2 to 11 percent, according to a review by NOAA's Geophysical Fluid Dynamics Laboratory, revised on Aug.
+30, 2017.

 But physics dictates there must be a limit.
-Based on ocean and atmospheric conditions on Earth nowadays, the estimated maximum potential for hurricanes is about 190 mph, according to a 1998 calculation by Kerry Emanuel, a climatologist at the Massachusetts Institute of Technology.
+Based on ocean and atmospheric conditions on Earth nowadays, the estimated maximum potential for hurricanes is about 190 mph (305 km/h), according to a 1998 calculation by Kerry Emanuel, a climatologist at the Massachusetts Institute of Technology.

 This upper limit is not absolute, however.
-It can change as a result of changes in climate.
+It can change due to changes in climate.
 Scientists predict that as global warming continues, the maximum potential hurricane intensity will go up.
 They disagree, however, on what the increase will be.

 200 mph or more

-Emanuel and other scientists have predicted that wind speeds — including maximum wind speeds — should increase about 5 percent for every 1 degree Celsius increase in tropical ocean temperatures.
+Emanuel and other scientists have predicted that wind speeds — including maximum wind speeds — should increase by about 5 percent for every 1 degree Celsius increase in tropical ocean temperatures.
+[A Guide to Hurricane Season 2017]

 Chris Landsea, a meteorologist at the National Hurricane Center, disagrees.

-After Wilma, Landsea said that even in the worst-case global warming scenarios, where global temperatures ratchet up by an additional 1-6 degrees Celsius, there would be about a 5 percent change, total, by the end of the 21st century.
-That means that hurricane-force winds are unlikely to exceed 200 mph, Landsea said.
+After Wilma, Landsea said that even in the worst-case global warming scenarios, where global temperatures ratchet up by an additional 1.8 degrees to 10.8 degrees Fahrenheit (1 to 6 degrees Celsius), there would be about a 5 percent change, total, by the end of the 21st century.
+That means that hurricane-force winds are unlikely to exceed 200 mph (322 km/h), Landsea said.

-However, Typhoon Nancy in 1961, in the Northwest Pacific Ocean, was said to have maximum sustained winds of 215 mph, according to the World Meteorological Organization's Commission on Climatology, a new clearinghouse for climate records set up at Arizona State University to settle the many disputes on weather and climate extremes.
+However, Typhoon Nancy in 1961, in the Northwest Pacific Ocean, was said to have maximum sustained winds of 215 mph (346 km/h), according to the World Meteorological Organization's Commission on Climatology, a clearinghouse for climate records set up at Arizona State University to settle the many disputes on weather and climate extremes.
 (A typhoon is the same thing as a hurricane, just in a different part of the world.)

 There are known records for wind speeds that outstrip anything ever measured in a hurricane.
-The fastest "regular" wind that's widely agreed upon was 231 mph, recorded at Mount Washington, New Hampshire, on April 12, 1934.
-During a May 1999 tornado in Oklahoma, researchers clocked the wind at 318 mph.
+The fastest "regular" (or non-storm) wind that's widely agreed upon as the record-holder — 231 mph (372 km/h), recorded at Mount Washington, New Hampshire, on April 12, 1934.
+During a tornado in May of 1999 in Oklahoma, researchers clocked the wind at 318 mph (512 km/h).

 Fix the scale?